 Triple diapering is a common practice in newborns, which lacks clinical evidence for effectiveness in treatment and may delay appropriate referral to orthopedics when clearly dislocated.3

-For patients <1 year old with an Ortolani sign, the Pavlik harness is indicated for children with evidence of hip dysplasia and an abnormal ultrasound or persistent subluxation.5 Due to growth, adjustments of the straps every 2 weeks is required to account for the growth of infants.
-Failure to make these adjustments can result in additional hip pathology or dislocating a previously reduced hip.5 Weaning from the Pavlik harness over a 3 to 4 week period may start once the ultrasound findings become normal and serial clinical examinations demonstrate stability at the hips.5 After 6 months of age, the Pavlik harness is replaced by a hip abduction orthoses to manage persistent hip instability.
+For patients <1 year old with an Ortolani sign, the Pavlik harness is indicated for children with evidence of hip dysplasia and an abnormal ultrasound or persistent subluxation.5 Due to growth, adjustments of the straps every 2 weeks are required to account for the growth of infants.
+Failure to make these adjustments can result in additional hip pathology or dislocating a previously reduced hip.5 Weaning from the Pavlik harness over a 3 to 4 week period may start once the ultrasound findings become normal and serial clinical examinations demonstrate stability at the hips.5 After 6 months of age, the Pavlik harness is replaced by a hip abduction orthoses – like the Ilfeld orthosis – to manage persistent hip instability.
 If follow-up physical examinations and/or ultrasounds do not show that the hip is reduced after 3 to 4 weeks, the harness should be abandoned and orthopedic consultation obtained.
 Pavlik harness has 95% rate of treatment in Ortolani-positive hips and 85% rate of treatment in reduction of subluxed or dislocated hip.
 Complications of using the Pavlik harness are usually iatrogenic with prolonged excessive hip flexion, induction of a femoral nerve compression neuropathy has resolves with removal of harness and compression, and cartilaginous femoral head and proximal femoral physeal pate damage from forced abduction with failure of reduction in a complete dislocation.
 Other devices like von Rosen splint and Frejka pillow are used but the Pavlik harness continues to be the most commonly used device in treatment of DDH.7

 Closed reduction of the hips, followed by hip spica casting, is the preferred method of treatment for persistent dislocated hips in children under 18 months of age.
 Casts are typically used for 3 to 4 months, with cast changes every 6 weeks.5 If a child receives a spica cast, specialized car seating systems may need to be ordered such as the Hippo Car Seat as they spica cast may prohibit safe car transport while wearing.

 Internal reduction is required when the Pavlik harness and/or closed reduction is ineffective.
 This most commonly occurs after the child is 18 months of age.
-Surgical interventions may include open reduction, percutaneous adductor tenotomy, psoas tenotomy, femoral osteotomy, and pericapsular osteotomy.3
+Surgical interventions may include percutaneous adductor tenotomy, psoas tenotomy, femoral osteotomy, and pericapsular osteotomy.3,4

 Failure to adequately achieve reduction in the older child may lead to more chronic medical issues requiring continued treatment.
 Pain, osteoarthritis, and gait deviations may occur if the hip is not properly reduced.
 Development of acetabular dysplasia requires acetabular or femoral osteotomies to increase the coverage of femoral head acting on the acetabular side.
 While savage osteotomies remain controversial in unstable hips, reorientation osteotomies increase lateral and anterior coverage of the femoral head.
-Regardless, acetabuloplasties provide a higher degree of correction compared to reorientation osteotomies.15 Long-term complications can arise, such as a need for earlier total hip arthroplasty in the young adult period.11 Postsurgical rehabilitation should include a physical therapy program focusing on stretching of tight hip and leg muscles, positioning, weight bearing, and appropriate orthoses.12
+Regardless, acetabuloplasties provide a higher degree of correction compared to reorientation osteotomies.15 Long-term complications can arise, such as a need for earlier total hip arthroplasty in the young adult period.16 Postsurgical rehabilitation should include a physical therapy program focusing on stretching of tight hip and leg muscles, positioning, weight bearing, and appropriate orthoses.17

 Coordination of care